What this resource is all about

 Figure 11

-NEW - Marking using the Brightspace assignment submission annotation tool
+Marking using the Brightspace assignment submission annotation tool

 You will notice that if the annotation tool is enabled for your assignment, you will be able to see an additional toolbar above the assignment preview.
 (Figure 12)